It’s a breathtaking accomplishment that has a whole lot of heart, pure and simple. I consider it a triumph of storytelling.

 I can’t be arsed with bras IRL anyways, why would I get mad at women like Keira who seems to not give a shit either?

 Geralt, if you want, can hire prostitutes.
-As a sex-positive feminist who thinks sex workers deserve unionization and sex work should be legalized to afford better protection, I don’t really have an issue with this until it feels exploitative.
+As a sex-positive feminist who thinks sex workers deserve unionization and sex work should be decriminalized, I don’t really have an issue with this until it feels exploitative.

 But you, as the player, must make this exploitative.
 You can choose to see this as paying someone for work—sex work is work—or you can choose to see it as women not owning their sexual agency.